diliny867/Graphical-Calculator/README.md

 1. Download the Graphical.Calculator.zip file from [Releases](https://github.com/diliny867/Graphical-Calculator/releases) and extract it.
 2. Execute the Graphical Calculator.exe file.

-## Execution
+## Launching the application

-There are multiple ways to execute the Offline Graphic Calculator:
+There are multiple ways to launch the Offline Graphic Calculator app:

 ### Using Visual Studio